collapsed-stacks/startups/questions/3740/how-many-hours-per-week-does-a-startup-founder-work.md

 - posted by: [Igorek](https://stackexchange.com/users/215022/igorek) on 2015-03-16
 - score: 1

-<p>80hrs a week but of different intensity.
+80hrs a week but of different intensity.
 About 40hrs of intense work (coding).
-Other work is more light weight,  ie research, writing, emails</p>
+Other work is more light weight,  ie research, writing, emails